How to Protect Routes in Expo Router with Clerk

 Create a .env file in the project root with your Clerk publishable key.

-EXPO_PUBLIC_CLERK_PUBLISHABLE_KEY=pk_test_your-key-hereFind your key in the Clerk Dashboard under API Keys.
-You also need to enable Native API in the Clerk Dashboard, a commonly missed step.
+EXPO_PUBLIC_CLERK_PUBLISHABLE_KEY=pk_test_your-key-hereFind your key on the API keys page in the Clerk Dashboard.
+You also need to enable the Native API on the Native applications page — a commonly missed step that the native @clerk/expo sign-in flows depend on.

 Configure ClerkProvider in the root layout